MAKE A BOOKING

 In this workshop, we will begin to re-humanise the other, through a series of interactive activities, media and discussions.
 Discovering that people are hard to hate close up and that strangers really are fiction.

-This workshop runs for 2 hours, costs $425 plus GST, and is only on offer to those students who have participated in a "A Most Liveable City?" walk and compliments our "Empathy" workshop.
+This workshop runs for 2 hours, costs $455 plus GST, and is only on offer to those students who have participated in a "The City Walk” and compliments our "Empathy Workshop".

 For enquiries & bookings information email bookings@theintersection.org.au or make a booking request